-- CSDI 308: Aural Rehabilitation - CSDI 320: Communication Skills in the School-Age Years - CSDI 310: Clinical Methods - CSDI 310: Clinical Methods is reserved for students who have achieved a CSD grade-point average of 3.2 or higher, a grade of B or higher in CSDI 301 and CSDI 306, and who receive permission from the program coordinator.
-Students registered for CSDI 310 must complete 25 hours of guided and documented clinical observations, complete a federal criminal background check, present current CPR certification, and successfully complete other mandated pre-clinical requirements. - CSDI 355: Clinical Practicum (2 credit hours) - CSDI 355: Clinical Practicum is reserved for students who have completed CSDI 310: Clinical Methods and obtained a grade of B or better and who receive permission from the program coordinator.
+- CSDI 308: Aural Rehabilitation - CSDI 320: Communication Skills in the School-Age Years - CSDI 310: Clinical Methods - CSDI 310: Clinical Methods is reserved for students who have achieved a minimum CSD grade-point average of 3.2, a minimum grade of B in CSDI 301 and CSDI 306, and who receive permission from the program coordinator.
+Students registered for CSDI 310 must complete 25 hours of guided and documented clinical observations, complete a federal criminal background check, present current CPR certification, and successfully complete other mandated pre-clinical requirements. - CSDI 355: Clinical Practicum (2 credit hours) - CSDI 355: Clinical Practicum is reserved for students who have completed CSDI 310: Clinical Methods and obtained a minimum grade of B and who receive permission from the program coordinator.